Guide

 // Embed token in subject: "Reset password - ${token}"

-Configuring the Nylas CLI for testing means storing an API key and optionally setting a default agent grant ID.
-The CLI checks the NYLAS_API_KEY environment variable first, then falls back to the stored config from nylas auth config.
+Once the CLI is authenticated (see the getting-started guide), point it at a default agent grant for your tests.
+Set NYLAS_AGENT_GRANT_ID so commands target the test inbox automatically, or pass the grant ID as a positional argument to each command.
 In CI, set both NYLAS_API_KEY and NYLAS_AGENT_GRANT_ID as pipeline secrets — the CLI picks them up automatically, so no interactive prompts block headless runners.

 # Set default agent account for commands (optional)